 A marketing campaign aiming to increase the LTV value of subscription TV customers may instead promote new, cheaper, more-convenient packages or improved customer service.
 It may also tie into new products aiming to appease customer demands, such as customizable channel packages.

 The Harvard Business Review describes this approach as taking action to make your customers “better.”
 By completing the sentence: “Our customers become more valuable when ____,” brands can discover behavioral triggers that lead to improved LTV.
 Returning to the cable example, their customers become more valuable when they have options for more relevant channel packaging.
 Or, they become more valuable when they can resolve complaints rather than switching to a competitor.

-In this way, looking at LTV can help reveal other metrics to prioritize for marketing campaigns than conversion rate or CPA.
+In this way, looking at LTV can help reveal other metrics to prioritize for marketing campaigns than conversion rate or CPA (cost-per-action advertising).
 Discovering the qualities of high LTV customers and taking steps to increase their value can improve the ROI of campaigns while building stronger audience relationships in the process.

 Improve Customer LTV and Your Marketing Strategy with Symphonic Digital